dailydotdev/daily/README.md

-## 🗞 Daily
+## 🗞 daily.dev

-> Daily is an open source browser extension which provides curated dev news to your new tab.
+> daily.dev is an open-source browser extension that helps developers stay updated with the latest programming news 👩‍💻

-It gathers and ranks articles from tens of unique sources to help developers stay updated with the most relevant developer news.
-You can bookmark items, sync your data across devices, and read when you want.
-It works offline as well and has a progressive web app (PWA) for mobile.
+It collects and ranks articles from hunderds of unique publications to help developers stay updated with the leatest tech news.
+You can bookmark posts, sync your data across devices, and read later whenever you want.
+It works offline and has a progressive web app (PWA) for mobile.

-Daily is:
+At daily.dev we care about:

-* 🌟 **Well-maintained**: We are working continuously to introduce new features, fix bugs, and improve user experience — 40+ releases on average in a year.
+* 🌟 **Maintainance**: We are working continuously to introduce new features, fix bugs, and improve user experience — 40+ releases on average in a year.
-* ♾ **Constantly Updated**: Daily's article feed is constantly updated.
-As soon as new articles get published, they start appearing in Daily.
+* ♾ **Being relevant**: daily.dev's article feed is constantly updated.
+Discover brand-new content as soon as it is published.
-* 🧵 **Open Source**: Daily is completely open source.
-You can see the code to learn how it works, and contribute to help it improve.
+* 🧵 **Open-source**: daily.dev is completely open-source.
+We believe in transparency and giving back to the community, so we decided to publish the source code to GitHub.
+Suggest a feature, report a bug, or even contribute.
+Everyone is welcome!

 <p align="center">
     <img src="/assets/daily-header.jpg" alt="Daily" width="850">